micheleangioni/support/README.md

 - has($relation, array $where = array(), array $with = array(), $hasAtLeast = 1) (synonym of getHas())

-The Repos module also supports xml repositories.
+The Repository module also supports xml repositories.
 Suppose we have a staff.xml file.
 We need to define a `StaffXMLRepositoryInterface`

     <?php